 COVID-19 and ventilators

-Ventilators have also been used on some patients diagnosed with COVID-19 during the 2020 pandemic.
-This is only for the most severe cases.
-The majority of people diagnosed with COVID-19 will experience mild symptoms.
+Ventilators have also been used on some patients diagnosed with COVID-19.
+Mechanical ventilation is only for the most severe cases where the lungs are filled with fluid, making breathing difficult.
+The majority of people diagnosed with COVID-19 experience mild or moderate symptoms.

 Get the latest COVID-19 updates here.